Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C

 “Christ and the Good Thief” by Tiziano Vecellio (Titian), c.
 1566

-Was this a political murder?
+Was this a political killing?
 The centurion must have thought so.
 “Surely this man was innocent,” he said.
 Pilate knew he had condemned an innocent man.
 Perhaps that’s why he graciously granted permission for a man named Joseph, a member of the Sanhedrin, to take down the body of Jesus and get it buried before the sundown that would begin the Sabbath.

 What all the gospel passion narratives have in common is bringing together Jesus’ proclamation of the coming kingdom of God.
 Luke especially presents a royal Jesus who is enthroned on the cross as king of the world, fulfilling the prophecy of Zechariah that the Lord will come to Zion and become “king over all the earth.”